SendiAp/Remaining/README.md

-## The rotation of earth really makes my day.
+## Want to hear a chimney joke?
+Got stacks of em!
+First one's on the house